-A proposition to elect a Speaker is in order at any time a vacancy exists \$28.
-Vacancies in the Office of Speaker. and presents a question of the highest privilege (VIII, 3383).
-Upon a vacancy in the Office of Speaker, the House elects a new Speaker either viva voce following nominations (in the case where a Speaker has died between sessions of Congress or resigned) or by resolution (in the case where a Speaker has died during a session of Congress).
-For example, in the case where the Speaker had died between sessions of Congress, the Clerk at the next session called the House to order, ascertained the presence of a quorum, and then the House proceeded to elect a successor viva voce following nominations (I, 234; Jan.
+A proposition to elect a Speaker is in order at any time a vacancy exists and presents a question of the highest privilege (VIII, § 28.
+Vacancies in the 3383).
+Upon a vacancy in the Office of Speaker, the Office of Speaker.
+House elects a new Speaker either viva voce following nominations (in the case in which a Speaker has died between sessions of Congress or resigned) or by resolution (in the case in which a Speaker has died during a session of Congress).
+For example, in the case in which the Speaker had died between sessions of Congress, the Clerk at the next session called the House to order, ascertained the presence of a quorum, and then the House proceeded to elect a successor viva voce following nominations (I, 234; Jan.
 10, 1962, p.
 5).
-In a case where the Speaker died during a session of Congress, but not while the House was sitting, the Clerk on the following day called the House to order and the Speaker's successor was elected by resolution (June 4, 1936, p.
+In a case in which the Speaker died during a session of Congress, but not while the House was sitting, the Clerk on the following day called the House to order and the Speaker's successor was elected by resolution (June 4, 1936, p.
 9016; Sept.
 16, 1940, p.
 12231).
-In a case where the Speaker resigned "on the election of my successor" (May 31, 1989, p.
+In a case in which the Speaker resigned "on the election of my successor" (May 31, 1989, p.
 10440), he entertained nominations for Speaker and, following the roll call, declared the winner of the election "duly elected Speaker" (June 6, 1989, p.
 10801).
 In one instance a Speaker resigned on the last day of the Congress, and the House unanimously adopted a motion to elect a successor for the day (I, 225).